MatrixAI/Polykey-Docs/Vaults.md

 * `vaultName`: Name of vault to pull
 * `nodeId`: ID of node to pull from

 Pull a vault from another node.
 Returns `true` if successful.
-If the vault exists then the vault is pulled, if it doesn't exist then the vault is cloned.
-TODO: does this function do any side effects?
-What happens if `name` / `nodeId` is incorrect?
+If the vault exists then the vault is pulled, changin the contents of the vault in the EFS.
+If it doesn't exist then the vault is cloned and the contents of the vault are written using the EFS.
+Throws an `ErrorVaultUndefined` if the vault does not exist on the nodeIds store and an `ErrorNodeUndefined` if the node is not discoverable (in the node domain).

 ---